just-survivn/just-survivn/README.md

 - 🌱 I’m currently studying **CISSP, GPEN, OSCP**

+- 👯 I’m looking to collaborate on **projects in the Ukraine**

+- 🤝 I’m looking for help with **projects in the Ukraine**

+- 📝 I regularly write articles on OSINT, HUMINT, SIGINT and other intelligence gathering techniques

 - ⚡ Fun fact **I have a dog that questions my life choices.**

 <h3 align="left">Connect with me:</h3>